-- Discipleship Training School for 2 of our boys
+- Youth With A Mission Discipleship Training School for 2 of our boys

-- Transportation, house rental, school supplies for women learning to read/write in Murwebwe
+- Transportation and school supplies for women learning to read/write in Murwebwe

 - Farming equipment, seeds, trainer for model farm in Murwebwe to empower community to feed their own hungry children